mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 supersonic flight and comes standard with an advanced autopilot and sophisticated customisable personality unit.
 The vehicle can literally fly itself and can be instructed to perform complex tasks autonomously.
-Enthusiasts are loath to admit it but the autopilot’s skill is superior to most riders and only a machine is capable of avoidance maneuvers at supersonic speed.
+Enthusiasts are loath to admit it but the autopilot's skill is superior to most riders and only a machine is capable of avoidance maneuvers at supersonic speed.
 The rider is more passenger than driver in most circumstances.
 The ability to exceed the speed of sound in most